mcu-tools/mcuboot/README.md

 [coverity]: https://scan.coverity.com/projects/mcuboot
 [travis]: https://travis-ci.org/JuulLabs-OSS/mcuboot

-This is mcuboot, version 1.3.0
+This is mcuboot version 1.3.0

 MCUboot is a secure bootloader for 32-bit MCUs.
-The goal of MCUboot is to define a common infrastructure for the bootloader, system flash layout on microcontroller systems, and to provide a secure bootloader that enables easy software upgrade.
+The goal of MCUboot is to define a common infrastructure for the bootloader, system flash layout on microcontroller systems, and to provide a secure bootloader that enables simple software upgrades.

-MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating system it works with.
-Currently, mcuboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
+MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating system.
+Currently mcuboot works with both the Apache Mynewt and Zephyr operating systems, but more ports are planned in the future.
 RIOT is currently supported as a boot target with a complete port planned.